Cambodian lawmakers pass measure to ease political ban

-PHNOM PENH, Cambodia (AP) — Cambodia’s Parliament has passed legislation that could allow a five-year ban on political activity by top opposition politicians to be lifted.
+PHNOM PENH, Cambodia (AP) — Cambodia’s Parliament passed legislation Thursday that could allow a five-year ban on political activity by some top opposition politicians to be lifted.

-Thursday’s action was the latest in a low-key charm offensive to improve relations with Western nations that accuse Prime Minister Hun Sen’s government of suppressing human and democratic rights.
+The action was the latest in a low-key charm offensive to improve relations with Western nations that accuse Prime Minister Hun Sen’s government of suppressing human and democratic rights.
+The U.S. and Germany have already instituted some diplomatic sanctions against Cambodia, and Washington and the European Union have threatened to extend economic ones as well.

-The main point of contention has been this year’s general election, which critics charge was neither free nor fair because the only credible opposition party had been dissolved and its candidates barred from politics.
+The main point of contention has been this past July’s general election, which critics charge was neither free nor fair because the only credible opposition party had been dissolved and its candidates barred from politics.
+The late-2017 dissolution of the opposition Cambodia National Rescue Party by court order was generally seen as a move to ensure an election victory by Hun Sen’s ruling Cambodian People’s Party.

-The legislature’s action would allow the 118 top members of the dissolved opposition Cambodia National Rescue Party to apply to have their bans lifted.
+The legislature’s action would allow the 118 top members of the Cambodia National Rescue Party to apply to have their bans lifted.

 Most Read Nation & World Stories